hot-tea-and-driver-updates/BLEDistance_Sensor/README.md

 ## Description

-The DFROBOT LCD Library repository contains a source file with relevant function definitions and a main file containing driver code to provide an  interface to control the LCD display.
-The source code makes use of the I2C communication protocol to properly configure hardware register values and initialize the LCD for user control.
-This library is designed to work specifically with DFROBOT I2C-based LCD displays, making it easy to integrate and utilize the LCD functionality in your PSoC6 projects.
+The BLE Distance Sensor repository contains a main file with relevant code in order to properly measure data from the HC-SR04 sensor and display these values over BLE using the BLESS middleware library.
+The main file contains code related to the software based interrupt, initializes hardware and makes use of the BLE protocol to properly display values.
+This library is designed to work with the HC-SR04 sensor and PSoC6 MCU.

 ## Features